Thursday, April 26 at 11:59 PM

 Submitting through Instabase

-Create a visualization in Tableau using either World Cup Data or Titanic data (please only choose one and explore multiple aspects of the data).
+Using either the World Cup (PlayersExt.csv) or Titanic (Titanic.csv) data, create an interactive data visualization dashboard using Tableau (please only choose one and explore multiple aspects of the data).
 This is a very open-ended problem; you should experiment with different features in Tableau.
 Full points will be awarded to visualizations that meet all the requirements below.
 While we encourage you to create "detailed" visualizations, you will not be penalized for creating "basic" ones.

 Create one dashboard with the following:

-- At least three different visualization types (e.g. bar chart, scatterplot, map, etc.)
+- At least three different visualization types in the dashboard. (e.g. bar chart, scatterplot, map, etc.)

 - Examples of visualizations that don't make sense: red cards per position in the World Cup data (the data only has red and yellow cards per team), sum of classes in the Titanic data (classes are more like a category than a number; see hint below).